BIGJRA/BIGJRA.github.io/rejuv.md

 ## Lost Camp Pt.
 3

-First, if we're all caught up on the Lost Camp side quest:
--   Head to the Hospital of Hope, talk to Mosely at the top.
+First, if we're all caught up on the Lost Camp side quest, head to the Hospital of Hope, talk to Mosely at the top.
 Accept her request.

--   At night, head to the south part of the district.
+At night, head to the south part of the district.
 Talk to her again, then, in the hospital, talk to her again.

--   Go down two flights and talk to the cash register.
+Go down two flights and talk to the cash register.
 Then, head back up and go in.
 Fight the cop.
 Go upstairs, fight the cop.
 Unfortunately, you get no healing, and *wiping out makes you unable to continue the quest.* So, make sure you heal / save before each match.

--   Make your way down through the gauntlet of cops.
-Talk to Isha, this is it for now.
+Make your way down through the gauntlet of cops.
+Talk to Isha.

+This is all we can do for this quest right now - we will finish it later.

 ## ANA Quest Part 2

-If you've already done part 1:
--   Head over to the Hospital of Hope and enter the door on the left side.
+Head over to the Hospital of Hope and enter the door on the left side.
 Talk to the nurse and the cop.

--   Head outside and talk to Ana in front of the HOH.
+Head outside and talk to Ana in front of the HOH.
 Head south to enter the Pokemon hospital.
 Enter the first door.

--   Return to the District of Hope when you can and cross the bridge to the south.
+Return to the District of Hope when you can and cross the bridge to the south.
 Beat the grunts.

--   While you're in this area, head to the dream district west, then go to the art museum and talk to the owner, who will let you keep the painting.
+While you're in this area, head to the dream district west, then go to the art museum and talk to the owner, who will let you keep the painting.
 Keep it for now.

--   Return to Dylan's House in the Underground, and talk to Ana and Dylan here.
+Return to Dylan's House in the Underground, and talk to Ana and Dylan here.

--   Head into the Blakeory Anatheum and go upstairs, then talk to Dylan and Ana.
+Head into the Blakeory Anatheum and go upstairs, then talk to Dylan and Ana.

--   Head out and north to Route 9 and find Ana.
+Head out and north to Route 9 and find Ana.
 After a battle (win or lose is fine), agree to go to Dylan's apartment.
 Talk to Ana here.

 Unfortunately, we cannot proceed anymore in this quest, so head back to Scholar District.